jakobvaa/trello-relative-due-date/src/README.md

    		* Select start date from calendar
    		* Click Save

 	Your other Key Dates will be updated relative to your Event start Date.
-These dates provide you with suggested deadlines, in keeping with the IEEE CIS conference oragnisers experience.
+These dates provide you with suggested deadlines, in keeping with the IEEE CIS conference 		organisers experience.

 	When you receive ADCOM approval, you can update your event with all your actual approved key dates, following the same process, as above, for each card:

 		* ADCOM Approval received
 		* Paper Submission Deadline
 		* Paper Acceptance Deadline
 		* Camera Copy Deadline

 <h2 id='timeline'>Timeline View</h2>

-The DEFAULT VIEW is an information view of all the activities (cards) grouped into themes (lists).
+The default view is the CIS INFORMATION view of all the activities (cards) grouped into themes (lists).

-The TIMELINE VIEW is a calendar view of all the activities (cards) grouped under their deadlines ( relative dates (in default template), actual dates (for an Event))
+The CIS TIMELINE view is a calendar view of all the activities (cards) grouped under their deadlines ( relative dates (default), actual dates (for an Event))

-To switch from DEFAULT VIEW to TIMELINE VIEW:
+To switch from CIS INFORMATION view to CIS TIMELINE view:

 	* click the Timeline button on the toolbar (to the right) or click the Timeline button (to the right) on any card.

-Top switch from TIMELINE VIEW to DEFAULT VIEW:
+To switch from CIS TIMELINE view to CIS INFORMATION view:

 	* Click on any activity (card) in the timeline.